Quasilinear SPDEs via rough paths: Deterministic Analysis

-Equipped with this dictionary, Lemmas \ref{L2} and \ref{L1} can be seen to be very close to \cite[Theorem 1]{GubinelliControlling}; in particular, (\ref{wi84}) in Lemma \ref{L2a} is very close to (28) in \cite[Corollary 3]{GubinelliControlling}.
+Equipped with this dictionary, Corollary~\ref{C2} and Lemma \ref{L1} can be seen to be very close to \cite[Theorem 1]{GubinelliControlling}; in particular, (\ref{wi84}) in Lemma \ref{L2a} is very close to (28) in \cite[Corollary 3]{GubinelliControlling}.
 The major difference is the multi-dimensional extension through (\ref{v38}).
-A minor difference coming from the parabolic nature is the appearance of the commutator $[x_1,(\cdot)_T]f$, which however is regular, cf Lemma \ref{LA2}.
+A minor difference coming from the parabolic nature is the appearance of the commutator $[x_1,(\cdot)_T]f$, which however is regular, cf. Lemma \ref{LA2}.
 A further minor difference arises from the $a_0$-dependence of the model $v$ and the related appearance of the function $a$, which necessitates control of $\frac{\partial}{\partial a_0}$-derivatives of the functions and the commutators and manifests itself via the evaluation operator $E$.
-However, this minor difference can be embedded into the more general form of the upcoming Lemma \ref{L2a}.
+However, these minor differences can be embedded into the more general form of the upcoming Lemma \ref{L2a}.

 \begin{lemma} Let $\frac{2}{3}<\alpha<1$.
 Suppose we have a family of functions $\{v(\cdot,x)\}_x$ of class $C^\alpha$, parameterized by points $x$, a distribution $f$, and a family of distributions $\{v(\cdot,x)\diam f\}_x$, both of class $C^{\alpha-2}$, satisfying